 - 9 The amounts shown represent the cost of welfare benefits, including medical, dental, life and disability coverage, that our NEOs would have received under their employment agreements if their employment had been terminated without cause or for good reason on February 3, 2019.
 Such benefits are not receivable if their employment is terminated for any other reason.
 Those benefits would continue for Mr. Duane through the end of his contract term.
-Those benefits would continue for two years for Mr. Chirico, one and one-half years for Mr. Shaffer, and one year for Mr. Shiffman, other than if the termination occurred within two years after a change in control, in which case benefits would continue for three years for Mr. Chirico and two years for Mr. Shiffman.

-10If any of our U. S.-based NEOs would become subject to the Federal excise tax on excess parachute payments under Section 4999 of the Code as a result of the amount of his termination payments under a change in control, then such termination payments would be reduced as necessary to maximize each NEO's respective after-tax termination payout.
-It is projected that none of our NEOs would have been subject to such excise taxes if they had been terminated following a change in control as of February 3, 2019.

-1 Protential Severance and incentive payments under premission for Mr. Grieder bave been translated at the euro-to-LIS dollar exchange rate of - 11Potential severance and incentive payments upon termination for Mr. Grieder have been translated at the euro-to-U.S. dollar exchange rate of 1.1471, which was the closing rate on February 1, 2019, the last business day of 2018.
+Those benefits would continue for two years for Mr. Chirico, one and one-half years for Mr. Shaffer, and one year for Mr. Shiffman, other than if the termination occurred within two years after a change in control, in which case benefits would continue for three years for Mr. Chirico and two years for Messrs.
+Shaffer and Shiffman. - If any of our U.S.-based NEOs would become subject to the Federal excise tax on excess parachute payments under Section 4999 of the Code as a result of the amount of his termination payments under a change in control, then such termination payments would be reduced as necessary to maximize each NEO's respective after-tax termination payout.
+It is projected that none of our NEOs would have been subject to such excise taxes if they had been terminated following a change in control as of February 3, 2019. - 11 Potential severance and incentive payments upon termination for Mr. Grieder have been translated at the euro-to-U.S. dollar exchange rate of 1.1471, which was the closing rate on February 1, 2019, the last business day of 2018.